Pediatric Stroke/Cerebrovascular Aneurysm

 A stroke is the term used to describe what happens when blood flow to the brain is blocked or interrupted and brain cells are damaged or die.
 A cerebrovascular aneurysm describes a brain blood vessel when it's wall has become weak, bulges and balloons, and fills with blood.
 The aneurysm can put pressure on brain tissue or nearby nerves.
 They most commonly occur in the blood vessels around the underside of the brain.
 The main risk of a cerebrovascular aneurysm is that they may leak blood or burst ( rupture ) and bleed ( hemorrhage ).
 This can lead to stroke.They are rare in children and when they do occur, boys are almost twice as often affected.

-What causes stroke/cerebrovascular aneurysm?
+What causes pediatric/cerebrovascular aneurysm?

 In children cerebral aneurysms are often associated with head trauma, infections ( mycotic aneurysm ), arteriovenous malformations , vessel dissections or gene mutations that interfere with the supporting tissue of the blood vessel.
 In a third of cases they are associated with other medical conditions like sickle cell anemia etc.

-What are the symptoms of stroke/cerebrovascular aneurysm?
+What are the symptoms of brain aneurysm in children?

-What are stroke/cerebrovascular aneurysm care options?
+What are the pediatric stroke/ cerebrovascular aneurysm treatment options?

 Treatment depends on the size, position and/or symptoms.
 Surgery or vessel blockage may be utilized.